UKCloud/documentation/articles/vmware/vmw-how-create-dhcp-pool.md

     ![Add DHCP button](images/vmw-vcd-btn-add-dhcp-adv.png)

-6. Select the network to which you want to apply the DHCP pool, then define an IP range for the pool.
+6. Define an IP range for the pool.
 You can leave the lease times as default or change them.

     ![Add DHCP Pool dialog box](images/vmw-vcd-add-dhcp-pool-adv.png)